 18215 Contribution.
-18215.2 Uncompensated Internet Activity by Individuals that is not a Contribution or Expenditure.
+18215.2 Uncompensated Internet Activity by Individuals that is no a Contribution or Expenditure.
 18225.7 Made at the Behest; Independent versus Coordinated Expenditures.
 18421.5 Reporting an Expenditure for Paid Online Communications.
 18450.1 Definitions.
 Advertisement Disclosure.
 18531.7 Payments for Communications - Section 85312.
 18539.2 Reporting Payments Pursuant to Government Code Section 85310.

-ADVERTISEMENT DISCLAIMERS DISCLOSURES
+ADVERTISEMENT DISCLOSURES

-This chapter describes the disclaimers disclosures required by the Political Reform Act ("Act") on mass mailings and other advertisements made by candidate controlled committees and committees primarily formed to support or oppose a candidate.
-A disclaimer disclosure is the portion of a political message that identifies the committee that paid for and authorized the communication.
-The basic disclaimer disclosure for most communications a communication made by a candidate's committee for his or her own election is "paid for by [committee name]."
-The disclaimer disclosure ensures that the committee paying for the ad is identified.
+This chapter describes the disclosures required by the Political Reform Act ("Act") on mass mailings and other advertisements made by candidate controlled committees and committees primarily formed to support or oppose a candidate.
+A disclosure is the portion of a political message that identifies the committee that paid for and authorized the communication.
+The basic disclosure for a communication made by a candidate's committee for his or her own election is "paid for by [committee name]."
+The disclosure ensures that the committee paying for the ad is identified.
 The Act does not regulate the truth or accuracy of political communications given that the First Amendment provides broad protection for political speech.